($1,207) Cost of Moving From New Jersey to Virginia

 - Weather: Virginia has humid hot and humid summers and cool to mild winters.
 The Atlantic Ocean and Gulf Stream have a strong effect on eastern and southeastern coastal areas of the Commonwealth, making the climate there warmer and more constant.

-- Change of Address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form so that all your mail will get properly forwarded to Virginia.
+- Change of address: Submit your USPS change of address form at least one week before your move.
+Just set your official move date, and your mail will be forwarded to Virginia right on time.
 Get started here.

-- Mover's Insurance: Interstate moving companies are required under federal law to provide basic insurance — also called “released value protection” — free of charge to all moving customers.
+- Mover's insurance: By law, interstate moving companies are required to provide basic insurance coverage, known as "released value protection," at no extra cost.
 In Virginia, movers commonly offer Released Value Protection at no additional cost, providing coverage at 60 cents per pound.
 For increased protection, consider discussing Full Value Protection options with the moving company.
 Alternatively, explore third-party insurance providers for personalized plans.
 It's essential to understand coverage limits, potential additional costs, and read reviews to make an informed decision about your moving insurance in Virginia.

 Things to do in Virginia